-Quiet Acts of Obedience (Part 1)
+Quiet Acts of Obedience (Part 1): Seen

 Parenthood, albeit full of joy and gratitude, is also full of thankless moments.
 Comforting new babies at all hours of the night can be overwhelming and exhausting.
 Making sure the baseball uniform has been scrubbed free of dirt prior to the next game can be tedious.
 Cooking a meal for your family that goes mostly uneaten is frustrating.
 The list goes on and on.
 At times, it can be easy to throw one’s hands into the air and cry out “Does what I’m doing even matter?”